frovedis/frovedis/doc/manual/python/linalg/scalapack.md

 ### 16. dgetrs(lu, piv, b, trans = 0, overwrite_b = 0)
 __Parameters__
 _**lu**_: It accepts a python array-like input or numpy matrix having int, float (float32) or double (float64) type values.
-It also accepts FrovedisBlockcyclicMatrix instance having float (float32) or double (float64) type values computed using dgetrf.
+It also accepts FrovedisBlockcyclicMatrix instance having double (float64) type values computed using dgetrf.
 _**piv**_: It accepts an instance of GetrfResult containing server side pointer of pivot array computed using dgetrf().
 _**b**_: It accepts a python array-like input or right hand side matrix of the linear equation having int, float (float32) or double (float64) type values.
-It also accepts FrovedisBlockcyclicMatrix instance having float (float32) or double (float64) type values.
+It also accepts FrovedisBlockcyclicMatrix instance having double (float64) type values.
 It should have number of rows >= the number of rows in 'a' and at least 1 column in it.
 _**trans**_: It accepts an integer parameter indicating if transpose of 'lu' needs to be computed before solving linear equation.
 If it is not 0, then the transpose is computed.
 (Default: 0)
 _**overwrite\_b**_: It accepts an integer parameter, if set to 0, then 'b' will remain unchanged.
 Otherwise 'b' will be